shysolocup/Clam/CHECKLIST.md

 <br>

 Economy Update Checklist
-- [ ] !shop is like list but it shows all default items then clan items
+- [ ] !buy item clanID/amount (Optional amount)
 - [ ] !buy gives pearls if item is from a clan
+- [ ] shops have guild items created by admins and clans have items created by operators. guild items should have guild as null or whatever it is for json I forgot
+- [ ] !shop is like list but it shows all guild items then clan items
 - [ ] !item create (id) (name)
 - [ ] !item remove (id) (name)
 - [ ] !item set (attr) (id) (value)